Support the "canonical" tag

 What's the matter?
 We should keep in mind to leave this decision to the admin and give him the power of configuration.

-#7 Updated by Mathias Schreiber 4 months ago
+#7 Updated by Mathias Schreiber almost 3 years ago

 - Description updated (diff)